botify-hq/developers-docs/api_docs/markdowns/api/project/aggregate-analyses-urls.md

 ## Further examples

-For further examples of aggregation including multiple groupby and filtering please refer to [[Aggregate URLs documentation;analysis-aggregate-urls]].
+For further examples of aggregation including multiple groupby and filtering please refer to [[Aggregate URLs documentation;analysis-aggregate-urls#examples]].